cassiomolin/http-patch-spring/README.md

 }
 ```

-To perform the validation, we could inject `Validator` in our class and invoke the `validate()` method.
-If any constraint has been violated, it will return a set of `ConstraintViolation<T>` and then we can throw a `ConstraintViolationException`.
+To perform the validation, we could inject [`Validator`][javax.validation.Validator] in our class and invoke the [`validate()`][javax.validation.Validator.validate] method.
+If any constraint has been violated, it will return a set of [`ConstraintViolation<T>`][javax.validation.ConstraintViolation] and then we can throw a [`ConstraintViolationException`][javax.validation.ConstraintViolationException].
 So the method to apply the patch could be updated to handle the validation, as shown below:

 ```java
 public <T> T patch(JsonPatch patch, T targetBean, Class<T> beanClass) {